umbraco/UmbracoDocs/Tutorials/Editors-Manual/Getting-Started-With-Umbraco/Ordering-Pages/index.md

 2. There are two ways to do this step.
 * The first way is to right-click the parent node.
-* The second way is to Navigate to the ***top right corner*** After clicking the parent in the section tree, here you will find the Actions button, click this.
+* The second way is to Navigate to the ***top right corner*** After clicking the parent in the section tree.
+Here you will find the Actions button, click this.
-Both of these options will present you with a drop-down menu
+Both of these options will present you with a drop-down menu.
 ![This should show an image of an arrow pointing to the Action button in the top right corner.](images/Actions-button.png)

 3. Press the option that says ***sort***.